Pondidum/pondidum.github.io/_posts/2009-05-22-generics-to-the-rescue-again.md

 End Sub
 '...</pre>

-Further optimisation let me do the fiollowing, as the sender is always @Me@ :
+Further optimisation let me do the fiollowing, as the sender is always `Me` :

 <pre class="prettyprint lang-vb">Private Sub OnFilterStart(ByVal e As EventArgs)
     If _parent.InvokeRequired Then